JamieS56/Milestone-Project-2/README.md

 ## What is Speed Dots

-Speed dots is a game that tests the users reaction speed, on the screen you will see a number of dots that when you start the game will start individually shrinking. it is the users task to click on the dots before they dissapear to get as high a score as possible.
-The faster you click on the dots the higher the score.
+Speed dots is a game that tests the users reaction speed, on the screen you will see a number of dots that when you start the game will start individually shrinking.
+It is the users task to click on the dots before they dissapear to get as high a score as possible.
+The faster you click on the dots the higher the score you get.
+Speed Dots is meant to be simplistic and accessible to everyone

 ---
 ## UX
+### Target Audience

-Speed dots is for people who want to have fun and test there reaction speed. the target audience is young kids, mainly 6 - 15 year olds, but anyone can play.
+The target audience is young kids, mainly 6 - 15 year olds, but anyone can play.
 I think this is a good target audience because kids are more likley to be playing games and have more free time.
+Overall Speed dots is for people who want to have fun and test there reaction speed.

+### Goals

+* Easy to learn (simple game mechanics and style).
+* Fun and competitive.
+* Accessible to a wide range of people across multiple devices.

 ### User Stories